abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter14.md

 A: I think it really is more a result of cultivation because it isn’t immediately apparent in human experience that equanimity has value.
-We can see the value in loving-kindness, compassion, and sympathetic joy (the freedom from jealousy), but it isn’t immediately apparent what is good about equanimity.
+We can see the value in loving-kindness, compassion, (*karuṇā*) and sympathetic joy (the freedom from jealousy), but it isn’t immediately apparent what is good about equanimity.

 The others are more bound with becoming and all the positive connotations we have associated with a good human being.
 We don’t